TharinduTS/GTEX_my_version/README.md

 Mine was 101.
 Therefore I am building Star_index setting sjdbOverhang to 100 (it should be the length-1)

 STAR index
 The STAR index should be built to match the sequencing read length, specified by the sjdbOverhang parameter.
-GTEx samples were sequenced using a 2x76 bp paired-end sequencing protocol, and the matching sjdbOverhang is 75.
+These samples were sequenced using a 2x101 bp paired-end sequencing protocol, and the matching sjdbOverhang is 100.
-CHANGE THE PLACES WITH 75 ACCORDINGLY
+CHANGE THE PLACES WITH 100 ACCORDINGLY
 ```
 #!/bin/sh
 #SBATCH --job-name=fst